ARTEMUS

 1. Regulatory Complexity: The sheer volume and complexity of trade regulations can overwhelm businesses, especially those operating across multiple jurisdictions.
 Keeping abreast of ever-changing regulations, deciphering legal jargon, and understanding the intricacies of compliance requirements can be daunting tasks.

-1. Lack of Awareness: Many businesses struggle with a lack of awareness or understanding of relevant trade regulations.
+1. Lack Of Awareness: Many businesses struggle with a lack of awareness or understanding of relevant trade regulations.
 Failure to stay informed about changes in import/export laws, tariff schedules, and trade agreements can lead to inadvertent violations and compliance breaches.

 1. Resource Constraints: Limited resources, both financial and human, present a significant challenge for businesses striving to achieve compliance.
 Small and medium-sized enterprises (SMEs) may lack the dedicated personnel, expertise, or technology needed to effectively manage trade compliance processes.